-- 1. You wish to obtain the CPSA Certified Professional for Software Architecture Foundation Level® certificate.
+- 1. You wish to obtain the CPSA Certified Professional for Software Architecture Foundation Level® certificate or the CPSA Certified Professional for Software Architecture Advanced Level® certificate.
 For the purpose of obtaining the certificate, it shall be permitted to use these text documents and/or curricula by creating working copies for your own computer.
 If any other use of documents and/or curricula is intended, for instance for their dissemination to third parties, for advertising etc., please write to info@isaqb.org to enquire whether this is permitted.
 A separate license agreement would then have to be entered into. - 2.
 If you are a trainer or training provider, it shall be possible for you to use the documents and/or curricula once you have obtained a usage license.
 Please address any enquiries to info@isaqb.org.
 License agreements with comprehensive provisions for all aspects exist. - 3.
 If you fall neither into category 1 nor category 2, but would like to use these documents and/or curricula nonetheless, please also contact the iSAQB e.
 V. by writing to info@isaqb.org.
 You will then be informed about the possibility of acquiring relevant licenses through existing license agreements, allowing you to obtain your desired usage authorizations.